joaop-mirfa/vault-common/common/Software Arch Principles/SOLID.md

 	- Inheritance
 	- Polymorphism

-Being familiar with this principles these principles will make you more effective in your job
+Being familiar with this principles these principles will make you more effective, and important part to fully understand design patterns

-This principles is not rules to follow at all c, you dont use Solid principles always
+This principles is not rules to follow at all cost, you dont use Solid principles always

+The princi